 - Small games (like those from the $1 section at Target)

 What Not to Bring

-- Over-the-counter medications and first-aid items, mosquito repellent, mosquito net, mosquito-proof tent, bicycle and helmet, water filter, and sunscreen are provided by the Peace Corps in your medical kit.
+- Over-the-counter medications including Dramamine, first-aid items, mosquito repellent, mosquito net, mosquito-proof tent, bicycle and helmet, water filter, and sunscreen are provided by the Peace Corps in your medical kit.

-- Black clothing is used only for mourning after a death.
+- Dressing in all black clothing is used primarily for mourning after a death.
 White gets dirty easily (you will be hand-washing everything).
 There are also used clothing markets in every district all over the country where you can get secondhand clothes (lots of American brands) for a few dollars each.